lnihlen/lnihlen.github.io/_posts/2018-11-22-thanksgiving-pie-and-frames.md

 festivities.
 I made the Seitan Pot Pie from the classic vegan cookbook Veganomicon.
 So, dinner was pot pie followed by pecan pie for dessert.

-All in all, a pretty damn good thanksgiving.
+All in all, a pretty damn good Thanksgiving.